Please be sure to read this before purchasing the works.

 <Precautions for actual use>

-Shigaraki ware is rougher than Bizen ware, so it often leaks water.
+Because the clay of shigaraki ware is rough, so it often leaks water.

 Water pressure is applied to particularly large tsubo, and there is a high probability that water will leak.